Frequently Asked Questions

 How do I submit an entry for categories 1 – 7 and what is the process?

-Entry is online via the Rescue Awards website from 1 May to 30 June 2019.
+Entry is online via the Rescue Awards website from 1 May to 7 July 2019.
 You can edit and work on your submission any time during the open for entries period.
-An email entry is ineligible.
+Email entry is ineligible.

 Once the entry period has closed, one of our team will review it to determine your eligibility.
 The panel of judges will assess the eligible submissions in July followed by anonymous judging and spot checks.
 Upon a discussion with the judges, up to four finalists will be determined for each category.